 That means it’s essential to demonstrate a strong blend of hard and soft skills in your application.
 Here are our top tips for showcasing collaboration in your application:

-- Highlight relevant collaborative projects on your resume: Use your work experience section to emphasize specific projects or experiences where you collaborated with others.
-Specify what role you played, the outcomes you achieved, and the skills you used.
+Use your work experience section to emphasize specific projects or experiences where you collaborated with others.
+Specify which departments you worked alongside, what role you played, the outcomes you achieved, and the skills you used.

-- Use concrete examples in your cover letter: Describe a successful collaborative project you worked on and how your contributions positively impacted the team’s performance or project outcomes, using quantifiable achievements when possible.
+You can describe a successful collaborative project you worked on and how your contributions positively impacted the team’s performance or project outcomes.
+Include quantifiable achievements when possible.

-- Ask former colleagues or bosses for a recommendation on LinkedIn: Showcasing actual references from colleagues or supervisors will serve as a strong testament to your abilities.
+Use this to your advantage by showcasing actual references from colleagues or supervisors.
+Online recommendations that mention collaborative skills will serve as a strong testament to your abilities.

-How to foster your collaboration skills in the workplace
+How can I foster collaboration skills in the workplace?

 If you’re looking for ways to grow your collaborative skills, we’ve got you covered.
 Here are four ideas you can implement at work to get recognized as a star collaborator: